abhisharmab/abhisharmab.github.io/marginalia/_posts/2019-06-23-secrets-of-sand-hill-road.md

 I am sure you can Google some sort of formal definition.
 To me it is a balancing act to make sure all the working pieces and people believe in, line up, and point in the same direction.
 Meaning people are actually correctly incentivized to head towards a common goal.

 ##### Why is it so important?
-It is really important, because I think it helps:
+It helps:
-* setup the right rewards structures to motivate people,
+* setup the right rewards structures for everyone,
-* inculcates a sense of urgency for progress,
+* inculcates a sense of urgency for progress and motivation,
-* reduces tolerance to complacency,
+* reduces tolerance towards complacency,
 * establishes checks & balances in decision making,
 * always helps the keep the long-term view in mind (very underrated).